-Please note: the bridge-utils package installation is only applicable if running versions 7.x of the supported Linux distributions.
+Please note: the bridge-utils package installation is only applicable if running versions 7.x of Red Hat, CentOS, or Oracle Linux.
 Linux 8.x uses nmcli to set up virtual bridges.

 If you plan to use the virtual network configuration of Charon-SSP Manager on Linux 7.x, you must install the bridge-utils package on Linux if it is not already installed.